Vestas Feuer: Vestas Feuer as embryonic Fidelio

 Early in 1804, after dropping Vestas Feuer, Beethoven began work on a different opera, then entitled Leonora; which ultimately became Fidelio, now a cornerstone of the repertory.
 Lockwood explains why the Leonora libretto was everything to Beethoven that the Vestas Feuer libretto was not:

+The Beethoven memorial displayed on the exterior wall of the Theater an der Wien today.
+The text, which understandably emphasizes artistic success, reads, "Ludwig van Beethoven lived in the Theater an der Wien in 1803 and 1804.
+Parts of his opera [i.e. Fidelio], the Third Symphony, and the Kreutzer Sonata were written here.
+Fidelio and other works received their first performance in this house."

 Giving up on Schikaneder's feeble libretto after two months, Beethoven turned gratefully to a drama that offered characters and actions he could take seriously: Leonore, Florestan, Pizarro, and his underling Rocco, along with the profoundly moving chorus of suffering political prisoners, confined in Pizarro's dungeons, who yearn for the light that symbolizes freedom.
 At the end appears the benevolent minister Don Fernando, who resolves all troubles.
 All these individuals, bearer of meanings far beyond operatic plots and intrigues, embody authentic human issues in way that permitted Beethoven to integrate operatic conventions into his moral vision.

 As there was no likelihood of any performance of the single scene of Vestas Feuer that he had composed, Beethoven was free to turn its music to other purposes.
 In particular, the final trio, in which Volivia and Sartagones celebrate their love (with the blessing of Volivia's father Porus) is audibly a first draft of the duet "O namenlose Freude", between the reunited Leonora and Florestan, a climactic point in the plot of Fidelio.
 Lockwood says of the Vestas Feuer version that it is "on a much higher level than all that has preceded it [in the scene Beethoven wrote]".

 Beethoven also made sketches for a second scene, which evidently was never fully composed.
 Musicologist Alan Gosman indicates that these sketches included "a solo aria for Malo ... reused ... for Pizarro’s Aria with chorus 'Ha!
 Welch’ ein Augenblick!' in Fidelio.
 Both characters are villains.